Table of Contents

 This is true for all strings.
 So the open A on the 5th string repeats at fret 12.
 Playing an A note one octave higher than playing the string open.

-The double dot thus serve to remind the player where the point on the neck is that the notes begin to repeat, and do so very quickly.
-Because the double dots are unique fretboard markers not found elsewhere on the neck, they are easily recognizable.
+The double dot serves to remind the player where the point on the neck is that the notes begin to repeat.
+The double dots are unique fretboard markers not found elsewhere on the neck.
+This makes them easily recognizable.

-Why Is It Important To Know Where the Markers Are?
+Why It’s Important To Know Where the Markers Are

 As noted above, it serves as a map.
-If you know that the 3rd fret features the first marker, you can quickly find it without having to think about it.
-Granted, it is fairly easy to count up 3 along the neck.
+If you know that the 3rd fret features the first marker, you can find it without having to think about it.
+Granted, it’s easy to count up 3 frets along the neck.

 But it does get more cumbersome if you have to try to count where the 9th position lies, for example.
-But the pattern of fretboard markers helps you quickly recognize the position, so you can play more smoothly and efficiently.
+But the pattern of fretboard markers helps you recognize the position.
+This way you can play more smoothly and efficiently.

-Learning the notes on the fretboard is often considering a hard task that requires studying and memorization.
+Learning the notes on the fretboard is often considering a hard task.
+It requires studying and memorization.
 Without markers, it would be even harder!

 They help you associate notes with individual frets and truly assist with memorization.
 For example, you might know that position 3 on the low E string is the G note.
 Swapping up a whole step to the next (5th) will land you on the A note, and so on and so forth.

-Plenty of guitar manufacturers, however, have unique marks.
+Plenty of guitar manufacturers have unique marks.
 They still follow the pattern of placement, though, while providing a different style.

 PRS, for example, is well known for having a dove pattern along their fretboards.
-Jackson guitars often use what is denoted as a shark fin type marker, which enhances the tough, sharp appearance of their instruments.
+Jackson guitars often use what is denoted as a shark fin-type marker.
+This enhances the tough, sharp appearance of their instruments.

 Gibson and Epiphone often use large blocks along their guitar necks.
-Some models still feature dots, but place them at different spots, such as near the top or bottom of the fret rather than the usual position in the very center.
+Some models still feature dots but place them at different spots.
+This is near the top or bottom of the fret, rather than the usual position in the very center.

 Some guitarists even opt for using LED dot indicators.
-Not only does this provide a visual experience during live performances, it also helps the player see them in the dark.
-You don’t have to be playing dark venues to appreciate the LED fret markers, however!
+Not only does this provide a visual experience, it also helps the player see them in the dark.
+You don’t have to be playing dark venues to appreciate the LED fret markers.

 Some players use different color LEDs to distinguish between the different positions.
 This in itself just looks cool as they glow in the dark, although it isn’t for everyone.